-After clicking at channel 277 with the manual peak insertion tool, a new peak is inserted there and a refit is performed.
+After clicking at channel 277 with the manual peak insertion tool, a new peak is inserted there and a re-fit is performed.
 The manually specified peak position is not hold fixed, but fitted by HyperLab's nonlinear minimizer in the usual way.

 Please note that the residual has become significantly smoother, and the peaks have disappeared from it - but a closer look may reveal that possibly another peak may be added at channel 291.

 Several peaks also may be inserted in one-step: hold down the Ctrl key, when you click over the channel where the first peak must be added; repeat this Ctrl-click wherever the insertion of peaks may be required, then finish the multiple selection over the last peak without the Ctrl key.
 After the last click, all the selected peaks will be added to the model, and it is re-fitted.
+Even if the cursor shape shows that a manual peak insertion is not allowed between too close peaks in a complex region, Shift-click forces the peak addition.